 Lovell was born about 1449, son of Ralph Lovell.
 He studied law and later joined the revolt against Richard III.
 In 1485 he served in Henry VII's Parliament and became Chancellor in the same year.
 He was rewarded with the Order of the Garter in 1500 and held various posts under Henry VIII.
 His wife was Isabel, daughter of Thomas, Lord Ros but they had no children.
 Money was left to the children of his brother Sir Robert and to Francis, son of his cousin Sir Gregory.
 Thomas was buried at Holywell nunnery, Shoreditch in London but his tomb there was destroyed.

-The medallion will be on display in the new Jubilee Galleries at the Abbey due to open mid 2018.
+The medallion is on display in the new Queen's Diamond Jubilee Galleries at the Abbey.

 "The bronze medallion in Henry VII chapel in Westminster Abbey" by Theodore Cook, Monthly Review xii no.35, 1903.